-I’m Farah, a 30-something-year-old in the Sunshine State Florida that loves futzing around in the kitchen.
-I’m also a gamer, bookworm, lover of pastels, black thumb (I have managed to kill many cactii), obscure music lover, pint-sized and extremely forgetful Jill-of-many-trades-master-of-none.
+Hey, I’m Farah, a 40-something-year-old living in Florida who loves futzing around in the kitchen.
+I’m also a gamer, bookworm, indoor plant enthusiast, amateur piano player, obscure music lover, pint-sized and extremely forgetful Jill-of-many-trades-master-of-none.
 Let me stress on the being forgetful part.
-This is me.
-And if you want an even longer story, here’s my old, long winded about me page.
+This pretty much sums me up.

 What kind of recipes can I find here?

 I don’t focus on any particular diet as I’m the kind of person that will eat anything and everything in moderation.
 So you’ll find a wide assortment of recipes here but one thing they all have in common is that they focus on everyday food with everyday ingredients.
 While sounding like a tagline, it’s really something I try and keep to ever since I decided this was the niche for the blog.
 You know how you pick up a recipe book and end up with what, maybe 20% of the recipes something you actually would cook while the others are just too out of touch with the average person and normal, day-to-day food.
 They were either too fancy, too specific, or used ingredients you’d never even heard of.
 Or required a visit to a specialty shop to buy something you would probably never ever use again.

 That’s when I decided my focus would be to cook things that fell within that 20% of approachable, regular, and (relatively) easy meals in recipe books.
 So I try to keep my recipes simple without sacrificing taste.
 Easy without sacrificing flavor.
 Everyday food is what I like to call it.
 The way I would want a recipe book to look.
 And while I understand there’s gonna be hit or misses because not everyone likes the same stuff, I hope you’ll end up finding a favorite or two here.

 Why are your old recipes different from your new ones?